 How We Work: Forests

-Restoring habitat, protecting clean water, and capturing carbon.
+Restoring habitat, protecting clean water and capturing carbon.

 Virginia’s forests clean our air and water and help moderate our climate, yet our state is losing hundreds of acres every week.
 The Nature Conservancy is answering a clear call to action: protect and restore healthy, connected forests on which our lives and livelihoods depend.

 Preserve manager Bobby Clontz led a 40-member fire team, coordinating ground efforts with aerial ignition from a helicopter crew.
 State and federal agencies and young AmeriCorps volunteers worked alongside Conservancy staff to burn 1,830 acres split almost evenly between our preserve and the adjoining Big Woods State Forest.

 Learning and Burning

-To rejuvenate pine-oak forests in western Virginia, TNC and partners in the Central Appalachians Fire Learning Network have reintroduced fire across throusands of acres on our Warm Springs Mountain Preserve, adjacent George Washington and Jefferson National Forests, and state lands.
+To rejuvenate pine-oak forests in western Virginia, TNC and partners in the Central Appalachians Fire Learning Network have reintroduced fire across thousands of acres on our Warm Springs Mountain Preserve, adjacent George Washington and Jefferson National Forests, and state lands.

-The 5,600 acre Big Wilson controlled burn in 2014 was the largest collaborative burn between TNC and the US Forest Service anywhere in the country, and one of the largest controlled burns of a mountainous area east of the Mississippi River.
+The 5,600-acre Big Wilson controlled burn in 2014 was the largest collaborative burn between TNC and the U.S. Forest Service anywhere in the country, and one of the largest controlled burns of a mountainous area east of the Mississippi River.

 Years of measuring post-burn effects have helped inform how we light future fires and affirmed a host of positive responses for forest health and diversity, especially from repeat burning.

 Every part of a living tree stores carbon, and forests absorb more atmospheric carbon when they are healthy and growing.